raspberrypilearning/infrared-bird-box/worksheet.md

 ![](images/pi-noir-scalpel.jpg)

 Take care not to cut your fingers.
 Children should only do this under adult supervision for safety, especially if a scalpel is being used.
-The orange connector with the word `SUNNY` printed on it can pop out when you're scraping the glue away; don’t worry, though, because it pops right back in without any problems.
-Unless you’re very heavy-handed, it’s unlikely that you will break the camera; if it does break then it’s your own responsibility.
+The orange connector with the word **SUNNY** printed on it can pop out when you're scraping the glue away; don’t worry, though, because it pops right back in without any problems.
+Unless you’re very heavy-handed, it’s unlikely that you will break the camera; if it does break, though, it’s your own responsibility.

 The camera will end up looking a little scruffy after you have removed the glue, but it doesn't really matter since it's going to live on the inside of a bird box without anyone looking at it.
 See below for a comparison: